rtyler/brokenco.de/_posts/2020-10-22-smalltalk-inspiring-otto.md

 All steps executed within the `dir` block are executed with a current working directory of `deploy/`.

-Variable use and block-scoped steps both lead me to a _very_ Smalltalk syntax, which honestly has me quite excited to explore!
+Variable use and block-scoped steps both led me to a _very_ Smalltalk syntax, which honestly has me quite excited to explore further!
 In Smalltalk there is no control structures in the traditional sense.
 No `if`, no `for`, etc. Instead one can send the `ifTrue`/`ifFalse` message to a `Boolean`: